uhef/Oskari-Routing/README.md

 Even though Oskari-Routing implements proprietary A\* Algorithm it uses pgRouting to construct graph representation from given road link data.

-Oskari-Routing also provides support for pgRouting A\* Algorithm that can be used on-side with the proprietary algorithm.
+Oskari-Routing also provides support for pgRouting A\* Algorithm that can be used on side with the proprietary algorithm.

 1. Install pgRouting from http://pgrouting.org/.
 Tested on pgRouting 2.0.0